DiegoJunges/DiegoJunges/README.md

 - 👨🏻‍💻 I’m working on Accenture :wink:;

-- 🌱 I’m currently learning about microservices and GRPC with Golang;
+- 🌱 I’m currently learning about KAFKA and GRPC with Golang;

 - 💬 Ask me about anything, If I can I'll help you;